Budget Building Blocks

 The City, like all municipal governments, faces many types of risk, including strategic, operational, financial and compliance.
-In order to help manage these risks, the City implemented a Risk-Based Management Program (RBM).

-RBM assists Administration with enhancing intelligent risk performance in all areas of operation, ensuring continuous improvement in the way the City is managed, as well as continued growth in public confidence in the City’s performance.
+To help manage these risks, the City implemented a Risk-Based Management Program (RBM) to assist Administration with enhancing intelligent risk performance in all areas of operation, ensuring continuous improvement in the way the City is managed, as well as continued growth in public confidence in the City’s performance.